edilmedeiros/edilmedeiros.github.io/_pages/reading.md

 You are not becoming a better developer by prompting until it compiles.
 You are simply becoming a more efficient operator of a glorified autocomplete engine.</p>

-<p>There is nothing wrong with using LLMs—when used with intentionality and craft.
+<p>There is nothing wrong with using LLMs, when used with intentionality and craft.
-For the erudite programmer, these models are like sharpened chef’s knives: tools to accelerate judgment, precision, and depth.
+For the erudite programmer, these models are like sharpened chef’s knives: amazing tools for thought that can accelerate judgment, precision, and depth.
 But in unskilled hands, they do not produce better software.
 They produce more software.
 Worse software.